czgaotian/learning-languages/technicalQuestion/projects/index.md

 ### Back-test desktop

+- desktop application built with Electron
+- use `cp` to running python code, interact with python process

 ### Back-test web

 - We need to display the bid/ask point on chart.
 But that time, the chart component we used is not supported scatter pot chart.
 So, I read the source code and Enhanced lightweight-chart from tradingView.